UncertaintyQuantification/scalable_marginalization/README.md

 Code for

-Scalable marginalization of latent variables for correlated data
+Scalable marginalization of correlated variables with applications to learning particle interaction kernels

 Mengyang Gu, Xubo Liu, Xinyi Fang and Sui Tang